VirtoCommerce/vc-docs/INTRODUCTION.md

 <a class="crosslink" href="https://virtocommerce.com/glossary/what-is-b2b-ecommerce" target="_blank">Platform and modules</a> are written using <a href="https://en.wikipedia.org/wiki/Domain-driven_design" rel="nofollow">DDD</a>, <a href="https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)" rel="nofollow">SOLID</a>, <a href="https://en.wikipedia.org/wiki/Test-driven_development" rel="nofollow">Test Driven Development</a> methodologies.
 For a presentation layer, we use <a href="https://en.wikipedia.org/wiki/Model_View_ViewModel" rel="nofollow">MVVM</a> (thanks to AngularJS - the transition from WPF didn’t create any complications).

-### The main advantages
+## The main advantages
 * One of the main advantages of the platform is its modularity, that gives high speed and isolation of development and releases, simplicity of scaling and increased fault tolerance.
 * Used modern stack of technologies.
-* The platform supports the creation of multichannel and multilanguage solutions.
+* The platform supports the creation of multichannel and multi language solutions.
 * All code of the platform and its modules, as well as the development process is available in clear form on GitHub (https://github.com/VirtoCommerce)
 * The results of code quality evaluation are also available in open form in SonarQube (https://sonar.virtocommerce.com/projects?sort=-analysis_date)